BaAmadoCamunas/game-development-projects/cs50-introduction-to-game-development/README.md

 # CS50's Introduction to Game Development

-This directory contains the projects completed during Harvard University's **CS50's Introduction to Game Development** course.
+This directory summarizes the projects completed during Harvard University's **CS50's Introduction to Game Development** course.

-The course covers fundamental concepts of 2D and 3D game development through progressively more complex projects using **LÖVE2D (Lua)** and **Unity (C#)**.
+The course covers fundamental concepts of both 2D and 3D game development through progressively more complex projects using **LÖVE2D (Lua)** and **Unity (C#)**.

-As these projects were developed as part of the course assignments, not every project includes an individual README.
-Their source code has been preserved as originally submitted to reflect the learning process throughout the course.
+In accordance with Harvard CS50's **Academic Honesty Policy**, the source code for the coursework assignments is **not publicly available**, as these projects were submitted through the course infrastructure and are intended for educational purposes.

-The final project, **SkyRune**, is fully documented and includes additional information about its design and implementation.
+The final project, **SkyRune**, is an original game developed as part of the course and is publicly available with full documentation.

 ---